abhi1nandy2/yesbut_dataset/README.md

   - `ROUGE-L` - https://pypi.org/project/py-rouge/ (F1-Score)
   - `BERTScore` - https://github.com/Tiiiger/bert_score
 - `generate_using_dalle3.ipynb` - contains the code for generating images using DALL-E 3
+- `Human_Eval_Results.csv` - contains Human Evaluation outcomes (majority vote per sample) of the Satirical Understanding Task on 30 images (10 images randomly sampled from each of Annotation Stages 2, 3, 4).
+Some columns and column headers are elaborated as follows -
+  - `image_filename` - correspond to images present in `human_eval_images` foider
+  - For columns related to Appropriate Length, Correctness, Faithfulness, Visual Completeness, a blank value means that the annotator does not think that the corresponding aspect is being followed for the description.
+  - `order_of_overall_img_descriptions` - this column contains the list of models (or whether it is humman-written) to which the 6 descriptions correspond to in that order.
+The values mean the following things -
+    - `humanannotation` - Human-Written Description
+    - `minigpt` - Description generated using MiniGPT4
+    - `kosmos` - Description generated using Kosmos-2
+    - `llava` - Description generated using LLaVA
+    - `gpt4vision` - Description generated using GPT4
+    - `gemini` - Description generated using Gemini

 ## Predicted Overall Image Descriptions